typebytes/angular-checklist/content/ngrx/reducers-are-pure-functions.md

 The `impureFunction` relies on external state making it non-deterministic.
 We have no control of the state defined outside of the function as it is visible to many other functions.

-Instead we can make this function **pure** by passing in the data it needs:
+Instead, we can make this function **pure** by passing in the data it needs:

 ```ts
 const state = 1;